DarkKing335/ai-email-assistant/README.md

                                                           shown in the side panel
 ```

-Each whitelisted email costs **two LLM calls** — one to summarise, one to pick a
+Each whitelisted email normally performs **three logical LLM operations** —
+summarise, choose a reply template, and compose the response.
+Provider retries
-reply template.
-Senders that match no rule cost nothing.
+or fallbacks can increase the actual call count.
+Senders that match no rule
+cost nothing.

 Once you reply on a thread, the email retires from the Inbox view automatically.
 The backend notices by scanning your sent mail, so replies you typed by hand